core-infra-svcs/dashboard-api-go/client/docs/InlineObject158.md

 `func (o *InlineObject158) HasRules() bool`

 HasRules returns a boolean if a field has been set.

+### GetException

+`func (o *InlineObject158) GetException() NetworksNetworkIdWirelessSsidsNumberBonjourForwardingException`

+GetException returns the Exception field if non-nil, zero value otherwise.

+### GetExceptionOk

+`func (o *InlineObject158) GetExceptionOk() (*NetworksNetworkIdWirelessSsidsNumberBonjourForwardingException, bool)`

+GetExceptionOk returns a tuple with the Exception field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetException

+`func (o *InlineObject158) SetException(v NetworksNetworkIdWirelessSsidsNumberBonjourForwardingException)`

+SetException sets Exception field to given value.

+### HasException

+`func (o *InlineObject158) HasException() bool`

+HasException returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)